syncfusion-content/javascript-docs/js/Diagram/Model.md

 ---
 layout: post
-title: Represent the data to render diagram control
+title: Represent the data to render the Diagram control
-description: How to represent the data to render diagram control
+description: How to represent the data to render the Diagram control?
 platform: js
 control: Diagram
 documentation: ug